skmin-lab/unixmd/docs/source/unixmd.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-UNI-xMD documentation
+PyUNIxMD documentation
 ===========================================
-This is a documentation page for UNIversal eXcited state Molecular Dynamics (UNI-xMD) program.
+This is a documentation page for a Python-based UNIversal eXcited state Molecular Dynamics (PyUNIxMD) program.